lda-project/lda/README.rst

 Requirements
 ------------

-Python 2.7 or Python 3.5+ is required.
-The following packages are required
+Python 3.9+ and NumPy is required.

-- numpy_
-- pbr_

 Caveat
 ------